Caroline B. Owen

 dark matter

 While there is overwhelming evidence for the existence of dark matter in our Universe, we have yet to detect it directly.
 Neutron stars will collect dark matter as they move through galactic environments.
-Observations of the gravitational waves produced by neutron star binaries provide a novel way to deepen our understanding of dark matter through indirect detection.
-In my current work, I am using such observations to place constraints on dark matter effects.
+Observations of gravitational waves from these neutron star binaries provide a novel way to deepen our understanding of dark matter.
+I have used such observations to place constraints on dark matter effects.
+I am also excited about the potential of using extreme-mass-ratio inspiral signals observed by the future space-based detector LISA to place constraints on dark matter candidates such as ultra-light bosons.

 modified gravity

-General relativity is famously well-tested in weak gravity systems such as the solar system or binary pulsars.
-However, gravitational waves emitted during compact binary coalescence offer a unique way to observe strong gravity systems where we may find new physics.
+General relativity is famously well-tested in weak-gravity systems such as the solar system and binary pulsars.
+However, gravitational waves emitted during compact binary coalescence offer a unique way to observe strong-gravity systems, where we may find new physics.
 To use these observations to test general relativity, we first need to understand isolated black hole solutions in modified theories of gravity.
-To this end, I have studied the mathematical structure of spinning black holes solutions in quadratic gravity theories.
+I have studied the mathematical structure of spinning black hole solutions in quadratic gravity theories.
+Our prediction of chaotic features in geodesic motion on these black hole backgrounds was later confirmed by numerical studies.

 publications